<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Two resources you might want to queue up for your challenge:

-• The No Spend Challenge Guide: I had the pleasure of meeting Jen, the author of this book, a few months ago at FINCON (a conference where us money-nerd bloggers get together).
-She gave me a copy that I devoured, and have to say, really enjoyed!
+- The No Spend Challenge Guide: I had the pleasure of meeting Jen, the author of this book, a few months ago at FINCON (a conference where we money-nerd bloggers get together).
+She gave me a copy that I devoured, and have to say, really enjoyed it!
 It’s a great read that will help inspire and guide you with your own challenge.

 Filter your bank account and credit cards for the entire last year, and add up how much you spent in each of the following categories (you can request an annual review from some banking dashboards to help with this):